Negotiation Skills Online Course

 A series of ‘expert interviews’ in which leading information professionals share their knowledge and insights on key topics covered by the course

-*All webinars are recorded and made available to participants within 24 hours
+*Webinars are recorded and made available to any participants unable to attend the live session, typically within 24 hours

 Participants from this online course (and the in-person workshop on which it is based) report many practical benefits including: